 We formed in 2012 with the original aim of transforming an area of wasteland behind Shipley Fire Station into a community food garden.
 Unfortunately due to due constraints over securing a lease for this site from Bradford Council, we are no longer able to pursue this project.

 In 2015 we began working with Sustainable Saltaire to look after the Sunday School Garden in Caroline Street car park.
 In 2016 we developed two new edible growing sites: Plot at Platform 1 at Saltaire Station and the Japanese Edible Garden on Exhibition Road, supported by Shipley College.
-We also work with Saltaire Village Society to help look after the raised beds in the Wash House Garden on Caroline Street (near Edward Street and Amelia Street).
+We also work with Saltaire Village Society to help look after the raised beds in the Wash House Garden on Caroline Street (edge of Edward Street and Amelia Street).

 - To work together to reclaim areas of underused land next to our homes.